vanilophp/docs/models.md

 `CartItem`) then event those related objects will return `App\Product` from now on.

+> Depending on the nature of the changes, it might be necessary to
+> customize the model's related [form requests](form-requests.md) as well.

 Concord also re-wires the interface with Laravel's Container:

 ```php